 - It comes in an assortment of colors.

 - It is crafted with exceptional quality materials.

 - Boasts of a unique design.

 Zwilling J.A.
-Henckels Twin Four Star 7-Inch Fillet Knife
+Henckels Twin Four Star 7-Inch Blade

 The Zwilling J.A.
 Henckels receives a lot of raves for being a top-selling knife series worldwide.
 And the Twin Four Star 7-Inch Fillet Knife is certainly no exception.
 Honed and crafted by skilled artisans cut above the rest, this handsome, rugged fillet knife boasts of having a seamless transition from bolster to handle, remarkable balance and impeccable ergonomically designed handles.